barocsi/xposer/README.md

 ## Downstream configurations

 There is basically one process for attaining and loading configurations, however based on prefixes and configuration objects (pydantic) its possible to map variables from the configuration object for multiple levels: global level: prefix 'xp_' mapping location: core/configuration_model.py application level: prefix is your choice

 By default, all configuration parameter is loaded to global configuration object.
-If something does not have a counterpart in the main configuration object, it will loiter there with the xp_ prefix unprocessed
-So if you provide an `xp_mysettings_custom_param = 'foobar'`in the configuration (or Environment or CLI arg), the global configuration object, that is accessible from the `Context.config` will hold that parameter and value.
+If something does not have a counterpart in the main configuration object, it will loiter there with the xp_ prefix unprocessed So if you provide an `xp_mysettings_custom_param = 'foobar'`in the configuration (or Environment or CLI arg), the global configuration object, that is accessible from the `Context.config` will hold that parameter and value.

 Whenever you have your own pydantic settings object named **_MYSETTINGS_**, that you want to be defined in your config.yaml, environment or command line, you can do it like:

 - lets say your application has a sample config model, create a shallow copy of the keys, `app_config_defaults = SampleAppHTTPConfigModel.model_construct(_validate=False)`

-- Merge the ctx.config values but not all, only those which match to SampleAppHTTPConfigModel fields (prefixing with 'app_fast_logic')
+- Merge the ctx.config values but not all, only those which match to SampleAppHTTPConfigModel fields (prefixing with ' app_fast_logic')
   `app_config_merged = Configurator.mergePrefixedAttributes(app_config_defaults, ctx.config, 'xp_mysettings_')`

 - Validate your model to make sure all fits `app_config_merged.model_validate(app_config_merged)`

 so your app_config_merged will contain `custom_param = 'foobar'`

 ## Facades

 A Facade is a small component that is called (based on the configuration parameters) and is responsible to initialize your application logic.
 The facade must be implemented by the developer using the following implementations:

 ## Docker

 ## Examples in sample_app folder

 ### rpc_kafka package

+# Import local packages

+pip install

 # Create a package

 ## Create local distribution

-python setup.py sdist --dist-dir /path/to/target/folder
+python setup.py sdist --dist-dir /dists

+## Use package in other projects

 ## Use this distribution

 ### Local pip install